-Botanical Art Studentships
+Maxwell/Hanrahan Botanical Art Studentships

 Royal Botanic Gardens Victoria (RBGV) is seeking motivated and artistically talented individuals for two paid studentships in scientific botanical illustration.

-These studentships are generously funded by the Maxwell/Hanrahan Foundation (USA) and Royal Botanic Gardens Foundation.
-You will be in the third or fourth year of a Visual Arts degree at an Australian institution, have a relevant portfolio demonstrating your skills, and ideally a demonstrable interest in plant or fungal form and illustration.
+You will be in the final year of a visual arts degree program at an Australian institution, have a relevant portfolio demonstrating your skills, and ideally a demonstrable interest in plant or fungal form and illustration.

-Candidates taking scientific or botanical illustration courses will also be considered provided an appropriate portfolio of work is available.
+Other candidates taking scientific or botanical illustration courses will also be considered provided an appropriate portfolio of work is available.

-Two studentships are available this year and these will be awarded for an agreed nine-week period between November 2024 and January 2025.
+Two studentships are available this year and these will be awarded for an agreed nine-week period between November 2025 and January 2026.

 The students will work on separate projects with our team of botanists and curation staff to produce scientifically accurate pen and ink line drawings of specimens in Victoria’s State Botanical Collection, held within the National Herbarium of Victoria at RBGV's Melbourne Gardens.